Attach the Snaps Easily !

 TIPS & TRICKS

-We can use the left example to find the optimal prong length.
-After penetrating the fabric, approximately 40% of its length can remain on its surface.
-Within this range, you can decide whether to use a short or long prongs.
+Solution : You can use the example on the left to find the best pin length.
+After the prongs penetrate the fabric, approximately 40% of their length will remain on the surface.
+Within this range, you can decide whether to use short or long prongs.
 To check whether the parts fall off easily, use your nails to pull the studs and the edge of the socket.
 This experiment can prove that it is firmly connected between the parts.